 This sentinel mechanism makes use of 2 special labels, "kskrollsentinel-is-ta-<tag-index>." (intended to be used in a query where the response can answer the question: Is this the key tag a trust anchor which the validating DNS resolver is currently trusting?) and "kskroll-sentinel-not-ta-<tag-index>." (intended to be used in a query where the response can answer the question: Is this the key tag of a key that is NOT in the resolver's current trust store?).
 The use of the positive question and its inverse allows for queries to detect whether resolvers support this sentinel mechanism.
-Note that the test is "Is there a key with this KeyID in the resolver's current trust store for the DNS root", not "Is there any key with this KeyID in the trust store", nor "Was a key with this KeyID used to validate this query?".
-[This is still an active discussion on the DNSOP list
+Note that the test is "Is there an active key with this KeyID in the resolver's current trust store for the DNS root?", not "Is there any key with this KeyID in the trust store", nor "Was a key with this KeyID used to validate this query?".
+An active key is one which could currently be used for validation (ie not in AddPend or Revoked state ([RFC5011])).

-If the outcome of the DNSSEC validation process on the response RRset indicates that the response RRset is authentic, and if the left-most label of the original query name matches the template "kskrollsentinel-is-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
+If the outcome of the DNSSEC validation process on the response indicates that the response is authentic, and if the left-most label of the original query name matches the template "kskroll-sentinel-ista-<tag-index>.", then the following rule should be applied to the response: If the resolver has placed a Root Zone Key Signing Key with tag index value matching the value specified in the guery into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
 Otherwise, the resolver MUST return RCODE 2 (server failure).
 Note that the <tag-index> is specified in the DNS label using hexadecimal notation.

-If the outcome of the DNSSEC validation process applied to the response RRset indicates that the response RRset is authentic, and if the left-most label of the original query name matches the template "kskroll-sentinel-not-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has not placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
+If the outcome of the DNSSEC validation process applied to the response indicates that the response is authentic, and if the leftmost label of the original query name matches the template "kskrollsentinel-not-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has not placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
 Otherwise, the resolver MUST return RCODE 2 (server failure).
 Note that the <tag-index> is specified in the DNS label using hexadecimal notation.